joshydavid/information-security-study-notes/resources/idps.md

 - Combines the strengths of both network-based and host-based IDS
 - Example
   - Security Information and Event Management (SIEM) like Splunk

+## Intrusion Prevention System (IPS)

+- Active system that monitor, analyses and blocks malicious traffics in real-time.
+- Basically IDS + ability to block malicious traffics
+- Active
+- Additional layer behind firewall, deployed directly in the path of network traffic
+- E.g Inline firewalls with IPS functionality

+## Types of Intrusion Prevention System (IPS)

+### Network-based IPS (NIPS)

+- Monitors traffic on a network
+- Positioned behind firewalls
+- Use Case
+  - Detects and blocks exploits such as DDoS, worms, or unauthorised attempts

+### Host-based IPS (HIPS)

+- Installed directly on individual host (server) to monitor and protect them
+- Monitor application behaviour and protect against any malware by blocking them

 ## Detection Methods